 I fit 20 dinners, 10 breakfasts, some frozen veggies and gluten-free bread in a standard top-loading freezer.
 Bags don’t take up a lot of space, and neatly stacked containers will make the most efficient use of your freezer.

-Gluten-free pasta should be under cooked 3-4 minutes.
+- Gluten-free pasta should be under-cooked by 3 to 4 minutes.
 Drain and rinse well with cold water to further stop the cooking process.
-When making lasagna in which the pasta is completely covered with sauce, skip pre-cooking gluten-free pasta completely.
-Fill a 9×13 pan with the hottest water from your tap and soak the noodles in the pan for about 20 minutes.
+When making lasagna in which the pasta is completely covered with sauce, skip precooking gluten-free pasta completely.
+Fill a 9×13-inch pan with the hottest water from your tap and soak the noodles in the pan for about 20 minutes.
 Drain and prepare the recipe.
 For soups and other freezer meals with a lot of liquid, package dry pasta separately.

-Rice has a tendency to get crumbly when frozen and reheated on its own, but it freezes well when incorporated with other ingredients in a recipe.
-Like pasta, leave the rice slightly undercooked before adding to a freezer meal.
+- Rice tends to get crumbly when frozen and reheated on its own, but it freezes well when incorporated with other ingredients in a recipe.
+Like pasta, leave the rice slightly under-cooked before adding to a freezer meal.

-Raw potatoes do not freeze well, as the color and texture degrades significantly.
+- Raw potatoes do not freeze well—the color and texture degrade significantly.
 Freeze potatoes only after they have been partially or completely cooked or leave them out entirely.